-EARLY SIGNS EXCLUSION DISEASE AND SYMPTOMS FROM SCHOOL PROTECTION Coronavirus Please contact the school nurse for updated guidelines Please contact the school nurse for updated guidelines Please contact the school nurse for updated guidelines CHICKEN POX (Varicella) A sudden onset of mild fever, progresses to blister-like lesions that last 3-4 days before scabbing Not less than 5 days after the eruption of the last blister or until all the blisters become dry Vaccine available.
+DISEASE EARLY SIGNS AND SYMPTOMS EXCLUSION FROM SCHOOL PROTECTION Coronavirus May have not symptoms or can have any of the following: Fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, skin rashes.
+Remain home from school for 24 hours until both are true: fever-free without using fever-reducing medications and symptoms are improving overall.
+Upon return and for the next 5 days, CDC recommends enhancing hygiene practices, wearing a well-fitted mask and physical distance from others when indoor as much as possible.
+Vaccine available.
+Test for Covid if experience symptoms (add/see common cold prevention measures) CHICKEN POX (Varicella) A sudden onset of mild fever, progresses to blister-like lesions that last 3-4 days before scabbing Not less than 5 days after the eruption of the last blister or until all the blisters become dry Vaccine available.
 Pink Eye (Conjunctivitis) Pink/redness of the eyes, with white or yellowish discharge on the eyelids; eye pain or redness of the eyelids or skin surrounding the eye may occur.
 Exclude from school until 24 hours after treatment begins or child is examined by a physician and approved for readmission to school.
 Important to wash hands often with warm water and soap.
 Common Cold Symptoms include runny nose, watery eyes and generalized tired feeling.
 Student need not be excluded from school unless a fever is present (100 degrees or greater).
 Children excluded due to fever may be readmitted when fever subsides.
 All students must be fever free (temperature below 100 degrees) for 24 hours without the aid of fever medications prior to returning to school.
 Important to practice basic hygiene measures such as covering the mouth when coughing or sneezing, proper disposal of used tissues and frequent hand washing with warm water and soap.
-No sharing of glasses, straws, water bottles, eating utensils, etc.

-Strep Throat and Scarlet Fever Initial symptoms are fever, sore throat, often enlarged tender lymph nodes in neck.
+No sharing of glasses, straws, water bottles, eating utensils, etc. Strep Throat and Scarlet Fever Initial symptoms are fever, sore throat, often enlarged tender lymph nodes in neck.
 Scarlet fever (fine, red rash) occurs most commonly in association with pharyngitis and appears one to three days after onset of sore throat.
 Excluded from school until 24 hours after treatment begins, readmit provided fever is absent.
 Important to complete a full course of antibiotics.
 Practice proper hand washing.
 Impetigo Blisters on skin that open and become covered with yellowish crust; no fever.
 Exclude from school until 24 hours after treatment begins.
 Keep lesions covered while in school.
 Important to practice proper hand washing.
 Ringworm (of the body and scalp Ringworm of the skin is a reddish, ring-like rash that is often itchy or flaky but may be moist and crusted and may burn; the central area often clears as it progresses.
 Ringworm of the scalp may leave scaly, balding patches with broken-off hairs that can slowly spread; raised pus-containing lesions develop occasionally.
 Exclude from school until 24 hours after treatment begins and the lesions begin to shrink, unless lesions can be covered; a child need not be excluded if lesions can be covered.
 Teach the importance of not sharing towels, clothing, combs, brushes, hair accessories, hats and coats.
 Practice proper hand washing.
 A veterinarian should evaluate pets with skin rashes.
 Scabies Scratching of small raised red bumps or blisters on skin; intense itching, especially at night.
 Exclude from school until the day after the first scabicide treatment.
 A physician must make a diagnosis of scabies.